-Mexican Gold Libertads is perhaps the most famous gold bullion from the nation of Mexico.
+Mexican Gold Libertad Coins are perhaps the most famous gold bullion coin from the nation of Mexico.
 Each annual release is a globally anticipated event with stocks running dry soon after its issue.
-The very first Mexican Gold Libertad was released in 1981; the coin program consists of both Gold and Silver Libertad variants.
+The very first Mexican Libertad Gold Coin was released in 1981; the Mexican bullion coin program consists of both Gold Libertad Coin and Silver Libertad Coin variants.

 However, even though the gold BU (Brilliant Uncirculated) variety released a year before the silver coin, in 1981 – the Mexican Mint took a decade-long hiatus from striking the Mexican Gold Libertad before releasing it again in 1991.
 Two varieties of Mexican Libertads are released every year – Proof and BU.
 While the BU coins usually feature higher mintages and relatively lower premium prices of the current gold spot price, the Proof coins have much more detailed designs and finishes – giving them a more premium appearance.

 The Mexican Mint (known as the La Casa de Moneda de México) needs no introduction to those familiar with continental American history.
 The mint was established in 1535, making it the oldest mint in the Americas.